-Atrial fibrillation (AFib), also called arrhythmia, is a disruption of the normal beating of the heart.
-In normal sinus rhythm, the upper and lower chambers of the heart beat in unison to pump blood.
-But in AFib, the electrical signals that coordinate the two chambers of the heart don’t work together as they should.
-This causes the heart to contract in erratically.
-In AFib, the heart beats either too fast, two slow, or irregularly.
+Atrial fibrillation (A-fib) is a condition that involves an abnormal heartbeat, or arrhythmia.
+In normal sinus rhythm, the upper and lower chambers of your heart beat synchronously to pump blood.
+In A-fib, the electrical signals that coordinate the two chambers of your heart don’t work together as they should.
+This causes your heart to contract erratically.
+As a result, your heart beats too fast, two slow, or irregularly.

 - mild pain